 Okay, so I know I already talked about pasta but pasta is also great in the form of street food!
 Pastificio is a darling, local place.
 Just before 1pm when the shop opens, local, construction workers line up each day.
 This pasta shop offers two choices every day and one is usually vegetarian.
 You also get complimentary wine — just ask!

 I’ve saved the best for last: Gelato!
-There’s a lot of frozen treats out there, from ice-cream to frozen yogurt to sorbet to gelato.
+There are a lot of frozen treats out there, from ice cream to frozen yoghurt to sorbet to gelato.
 What is the difference?
 Italian ice cream has more milk than cream, so it has less fat than regular ice cream.
 Gelato is much milkier and denser as a result of the slow churning process.
-This is also means gelato has a more intense flavour!
+This also means gelato has a more intense flavour!
 And this is why gelato is my frozen treat of choice.
 Because it’s so dense and flavourful, you only need a little bit to satisfy your cravings.
 My absolute favourite flavour is pistachio, but I am incredibly picky.
 With 8 locations across Rome, FataMorgana is definitely taking the city by storm.
 I’m usually wary of chains, but this place truly is the best.

 Don’t miss out on these delicious meals and treats in Rome.
 Love stuff like this?
 Check out my other Cuisine posts.